nicholasjannsen/blues/README.md

 A detailed description of blues can be found in my Masterś thesis under the chapter "5.
 Pipeline: Blues".
 In short the combined software consist of `blues.py`, being the main script running modules from `BlueSONG-py` and `Plot_Tools.py`, for which the names suggests, are the main librirary of science modules and associated plot modules, respectively.

+# Usage:
+The usage is straight forward since only `blues.py` needs to run from a python or ipython shell.
+However, one need to point the following directories indicated by strings; i) where the data to be analyzed is stored (`path/to/data/`), ii) where the software is stored,  and iii) where images and results produced by the software needs to be stored.
+The first can be found the `blues.py` and the two latter in `BlueSONG.py`.

+Looking into `blues.py` in more detail, it is here possible to skip the first step, the image reduction, (use `skip=0`) if the data already have been reduced by another software or have already been analyzed with blues.
+Also each module has a illustrative plotting module in order to visulaize the results, which can be activated using `plot=1`.
+This helps you both to understand the software and for troubleshooting.

+# Output
+Ultimately the output of blues is a fully reduced spectrum around the Ca II lines and a prompt to the terminal of the S index activity proxy calculated using different spectral band definitions.

 # Dependencies
 This software was written October 2018 (Copyright: Nicholas Jannsen) and typeset in Python 3. `blues` has been succesfully tested with python3.5-7 on a Linux system such as Ubuntu 16-20.
    1. numpy